yoonigo/GCI-project/README.md

 ## Setup

 Install Node.js (https://nodejs.org/en/)

-Install indepedencies by typing in the terminal : npm install express@4
+In terminal, inside the folder: npm install express@4

 ## How to execute